tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 '26'
 ```

-Slices with a step are only occasionally useful, and so don't appear often in
+Slices with a step don't appear often in most Python programs.
+A common use of
-most Python programs.
-Perhaps the most common use of the step parameter is to
-reverse a string:
+the step parameter is to reverse a string:

 ```
 >>> s = 'apple'